 Uganda’s forests are under severe threat.
 In fact, they are being lost at a rate of 1.8% each year.
 Between 1990-2010, Uganda lost 31% of its forest cover – a decline from 5 million hectares to 3.6 million hectares.

-Our project is based in Mbale in Eastern Uganda, a large hilly area that is heavily deforested primarily from expansion of agricultural, an ever-growing population increasing demand for fuel and charcoal, logging due to weak legal protection and enforcement of forest protection laws.
-The rains had become irregular, and when they came, the heavy rainfall caused landslides, occasionally proving fatal.
+This project is based in Mbale in Eastern Uganda, a large hilly area that is heavily deforested primarily from expansion of agricultural, an ever-growing population, increasing demand for fuel and charcoal, logging due to weak legal protection and enforcement of forest protection laws.
+The rains have become irregular, and when they come, the heavy rainfall causes landslides, occasionally proving fatal.

 Further information can be found on the Mbale Trees website.

 The overall aim of the project is to increase community resilience in relation to climate change impacts in the Mbale region of Uganda through adaptation and mitigation interventions.